 Learn more about pork brisket here.

-- 1 three to four pound skin-on, boned-out pork brisket, to be rolled and tied up
+- One 3- to 4-pound skin-on, boned-out pork brisket, to be rolled and tied up

 - Salt and pepper